RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-12/Using-themes-and-theme-styles.md

 ## Introduction

-In this lab, you use the Theme Roller to save a Theme Style.
+In this lab, you use the Theme Roller to save a new Theme Style.
 Then, you enable end users to apply this style while running the application.

 Estimated Time: 10 minutes